bndl/bndl/docs/usage/configuration.rst

 Various BNDL components can be configured (which often also can be set programmatically as parameters).
-At runtime BNDL configuration data is kept in a :class:`bndl.util.conf.Config` instance. `bndl.compute` and `bndl.execute` have such an instance located in the `Compute/ExecuteContext`.
+At runtime BNDL configuration data is kept in a :class:`bndl.util.conf.Config` instance of which an instance is available at `bndl.conf`.

 Configuration data